STMicroelectronics (EPA:STM) PT Set at €52.00 by Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €52.00 ($56.52) price objective on STMicroelectronics (EPA:STM – Get Rating) in a research note issued to investors on Monday morning, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft set a €52.00 ($56.52) price target on STMicroelectronics (EPA:STM – Get Rating) in a report released on Monday, Borsen Zeitung reports.

 STMicroelectronics Company Profile